johnfoley14/BlockchainWeb3DApp/README.md

 5. Run local development environment ```npm run start```

 ## Note on use for demo
-The following may be changed when demoing the webapp
+The following may be done when demoing the webapp
+1. If encountering CORs errors when demoing project, try using chrome with ```chrome.exe --user-data-dir="C://Chrome dev session" --disable-web-security```.
-1. Change doorman address in App.js.
-This will allow the user to redeem a ticket as the doorman would.
+2. Feel free to change doorman address in App.js.
+This will allow you to fully demo redeeming a ticket as the doorman would.
 This however requires the doormans private key.
-A doorman can be any wallet created on ```http://localhost:3000/createWallet```
+A doorman can be any wallet created on ```http://localhost:3000/createWallet```.
+I have also given links to successful use of this page in the report under Successful Links and Transactions.

 ## Testing using jest and truffle
 Two testing frameworks are currently in use: